 Best sports camp for kids

 With two huge locations—the original five-and-a-half-acre Upper East Side campus and the 52,000-plus-square- foot Battery Park City location— active children can look forward to a summer filled with every sport under the sun at Asphalt Green.
-There is basketball, soccer, tennis, volleyball, martial arts, baseball—plus ways to show off their creative sides with circus arts, theater, music, yoga, creative writing, and arts and crafts.
+Plus there are event ways to show off their creative sides with circus arts, theater, music, yoga, creative writing and arts and crafts.
 Kids who think of themselves as more shark than human will be in an aquatic paradise, as each day includes two swim sessions, one with instruction and another for free-swimming.
 Young’uns also show off their camp spirit during special events like talent shows, crazy hat day and color war, while older campers can sign up for field trips such as seeing the Mets play at Citi Field.
 Ages 4.5–13.

 This behemoth sports facility is a go-to spot for active kids throughout the year, and summertime is no exception!
 Chelsea Piers has fifteen specialty sports camps on offer, including great picks like Ice Hockey and Ice Skating camp, Elite Soccer camp, Gymnastics, Basketball, Performance Golf and Urban Adventure for teens (think rock-climbing, sailing and kayaking).
 Ages 3–17.